-Engagement with the Perrottet Government in mid-2022
+2.4 Engagement with the Perrottet Government in mid-2022

-The NSW Government engaged with NuCoal in mid-2022.
+The NSW Government engaged directly with NuCoal with a view to making compensation payments in mid-2022.
 A request was made by the Department of Premier and Cabinet (DPC) for a list of NuCoal shareholders.
 This was provided and several further interactions occurred until July 2022.
-Relevant documentation is now on our website at Compensation $\rightarrow$ Supplementary Documents (https://nucoal.com.au/compensation/).
+Relevant documentation is now on our website at Compensation → Supplementary Documents (https://nucoal.com.au/compensation/).
 An excerpt from those documents is copied below.